Nemesis: The Wizardry Adventure: Reception

 Writing for PC Gamer US, Michael Wolf summarized Nemesis as "a decent graphic adventure, but if you're dying to play more Wizardry games, you're bound to be disappointed."
 A Next Generation critic agreed that the developers were "riding the Wizardry wave of success, and to some extent betraying it" with Nemesis.
 He acknowledged that some of the puzzles were quite inventive, but felt too many were impossible to solve unaided, and found the dungeon crawl more of a drawn-out slog than previous Wizardry games.
 Scorpia of Computer Gaming World found the game to be "mediocre at best" and "a disappointing experience."
 Writing for GameSpot, T. Liam McDonald described Nemesis as "a straight adventure game with some modest combat and spell casting for beginning to intermediate gamers.
-[Taken a]s such, it's quite a handsome one."PC Gamer UK's Matthew Pierce wrote that Nemesis is "all well and good as a premise, but the game [Sir-Tech] have created must go down as one of the most user-unfriendly games ever."
+[Taken a]s such, it's quite a handsome one."

+PC Gamer UK's Matthew Pierce wrote that Nemesis is "all well and good as a premise, but the game [Sir-Tech] have created must go down as one of the most user-unfriendly games ever."
 In PC Zone, Charlie Brooker called the game "one for diehard RPG fans only."
 However, Nicholas Petreley of InfoWorld called Nemesis "the best first-person role-playing game of its kind to come along in years", and praised its puzzle design.

 Reviewing the game for PC Magazine, Shane Mooney wrote, "Those expecting an RPG in the Wizardry tradition will be disappointed by Nemesis."
 However, he considered it "truly pleasant" and "solid" when taken as an adventure game.

+Andy Butcher reviewed Nemesis: The Wizardry Adventure for Arcane magazine, rating it a 5 out of 10 overall, and stated that "Unfortunately, Nemesis suffers in two key areas.
+The first is speed unless you have a fast PC with an equally impressive CD-ROM drive, and the space to install a lot of the game on your hard disk, Nemesis can be painfully slow to play, which completely ruins the carefully-crafted visuals.
+Perhaps more importantly, though, the game's puzzles are in the graphic adventure style - objects have to be used at the right location in the right manner to progress.
+If these kind of games are your thing, you'll certainly like Nemesis.
+Those gamers who prefer a little more flexibility and freedom, though, will be a tad disappointed."